cultlang/graph/MANUAL.md

 The graph library included in this repository is a header only implementation of an in memory graph database.
-It has some interesting properties (and will soon be split into it's own library).
+Along with some additional compiled optional extensions for parsing and generating serialized file formats, servers, and command line interfaces.
+It contains the following major pieces:

+1. `config` The configuration of a template instantiation of the library, meant to ease usage of the internally complex template types.
-1. The data model of the graph is composable and extensible.
-It uses a core template interface of functions and data types.
-By composing template types more complex data models can be built up.
+2. `model` The logical model of the graph is composable and extensible through a system of layers.
+This allows for arbitrary logical features to be used with the graph.
+3. `storage` The storage model of the graph is an independent and replaceable type following a known interface.
+This allows for a storage solution to be chosen independent of the logical model.
-2. A library of functors templated off of the graph description allows for creating custom filters and projections for use in iterating over the graph.
+4. `functors` A library of functors, templated off of the final graph model, used to create simpler queries into the graph.
+Including filtering, maping, reducing, and other iterators of the graph.
-3. The query model of the graph is lazy and composable.
-It uses an interpreted query structure to allow arbitrary extension and composition of queries.
-Additionally a tinker-pop-esque syntax is then placed on top of this to provide a native C++ graph query language.
+5. `query` The query model system, templated off of the final graph model.
+Uses an interpreted query structure to allow arbitrary extensions for lazy graph evaluation.
+Through an extensible system of layers, a literate syntax is provided.
-4. A library of query functions provide extensive power to the query system.
-5. Potential additions which aren't currently planned nor implemented.
+6. `readers` / `writers` Compiled support for various different graph and query formats.

 ## 1. Graph Data Model

 ### Theory

-The graph model chosen is robust, it works off of some general axioms, with a couple of assumptions about edge cases.

-1. All core graph kinds can have associated data (aka `Core`).
-  * In the case of a typed graph this would include types.
+While the graph model is configurable and extensible, some basic assumptions are made:

+1. All graph kinds have a section of user configurable data that defines and controls their behavior (this is not *may*, though the library provided types do come with this configured).
-2. Nodes (a core graph kind) are the primary unit in a graph, and everything revolves around them.
+2. Nodes (a graph kind) are the primary unit in the graph, and everything revolves around them.
-3. Edges (a core graph kind) join togeather an arbitrary number of nodes.
+3. Edges (a graph kind) join nodes together
+    - Configurations must support two nodes; may support `n` nodes per edge.
-4. Edges are directional, pointing **from** (outwards) a primary node **to** (inwards) all the other nodes.
-The primary node is always at the 0 index.
-Because edges can involve an arbitrary number of nodes a single node can *point at* many other nodes.
+4. Edges are directional, pointing "**from**" (outwards) a node(s) "**to**" (inwards) a node(s).
-5. Edges can be inverted, because nodes can involve an arbitrary number of nodes an inverted edge allows a single node to be *pointed at* by many other nodes.
+    - Edges can be inverted, swapping the default direction.
+Hence nodes will query for "outward edges" and the system will handle it.
+    - Because nodes may involve an arbitrary number of nodes, the primary node is always at the 0 index.
+Edges are always `many-to-one` or `one-to-many`; never `many-to-many` (that requires using an interposing Node).
+5. Labels (a graph kind) can be applied to other graph kinds (those kinds are "**in**" the Label) to create labeled "subgraphs".
+    - Configurations must support Nodes in Labels; may support Edges, and Properties.
-6. Labels (a core graph kind) can include an arbitrary number of nodes (and a node can have an arbitrary number of labels), this allows the graph to be grouped into categories.
-One view of labels is that they are a pathological case of an edge that involves many nodes.
+    - One view of Labels is that they are a pathological pattern of an edge that involves many many nodes.
+6. Properties (a graph kind; shortened to Props) can be placed "**on**" other graph kinds additional piece of information about that object.
+    - Configurations must support Properties on Nodes; may support Edges, and Labels.
-7. Properties (a core graph kind; often shortened to Props) can be placed on a node or an edge as an additional piece of information about that object.
-Properties may only have a single owner.
-One view of properties is that they are a pathological pattern of an edge that maps to a node that has no other relationships.
+    - Properties must have a single owner (otherwise use a Label).
+    - One view of Properties is that they are a pathological pattern of an Edge that maps to a single Node that has no other relationships.
-8. Edges must involve 2 or more nodes (as properties and labels prevent the pathological need for other cases).

 Some notable things fall out of this that are worth discussing:
-* Nodes are the focus, we can confirm this by seeing that every core kind involves nodes (and no other kind involves every kind).
+* Nodes are the focus, every type *must* work with Nodes, and only *may* work with other types.
-* Edges can't be placed in labels.
-The authors didn't find this use case to be especially compelling (see patterns for alterntives; can also be corrected with a mixin), it also steps on the toes of adding types to the system.
+* Edges don't need to be placed in Labels.
+We didn't find this use case to be especially compelling (see patterns for alternatives, or use a mixin).
-  * Props can't be placed in labels for similar reasons.
+  * Props don't need to be placed in Labels for similar reasons.
+  * Types are the most likely reason for this, and Labels are meant to be subgraphs of heterogeneous types.
-  * It is also a step towards homoginizing the model to an interesting extreme that eliminates edges.
+  * Allowing this homogenizes the model to an extreme that eliminates edges.
-* Labels can't have props.
-The authors didn't find this use case compelling (see patterns for alterntives; can also be corrected with a mixin).
+* Labels don't need to have props.
+The authors didn't find this use case compelling (see patterns for alternatives, or use a mixin).
-  * It is also a step towards homoginizing the model to an extreme that eliminates labels (in favor of simply being edges again).
+  * Allowing this homogenizes the model to an extreme that eliminates Labels (in favor of simply being edges again).
 * Edges can't join Edges.
-The authors didn't find this compelling after the arbitrarily sized edges were added (see patterns for alterntives; could theorhetically be fixed wiht a mixin).
+The authors didn't find this compelling, once arbitrarily sized edges were allowed (see patterns for alternatives; could theoretically be fixed with a mixin, but none are provided).
-  * It is also a step towards homoginizing the model to an extreme that eliminates nodes.
+  * Allowing this homogenizes the model to an extreme that eliminates Nodes.

 ### Designing Data Models